-Having said that unfortunately Disney has a long way to go to keep up with other cruise lines in terms of the internet that is offered on board.
-Disney does most things so much better than other cruise lines, but right now, internet is not one of them.
+Having said that, unfortunately, Disney has a long way to go to keep up with other cruise lines in terms of the internet that is offered on board.

-Many cruise lines are now offering unlimited internet packages for very reasonable prices.
+Disney is now joining the many other cruise lines which now offer unlimited internet packages for very reasonable prices.
 And the internet is pretty good on board those cruise lines, such as Princess and Norwegian where you can get unlimited internet for a pretty reasonable price.

-However, right now, Disney Cruise Lines does not offer an unlimited wi-fi package.
-It offers packages priced on actual usage.
+However, right now, on ships that still don’t offer unlimited packages offer packages priced on actual usage.

 - Pay As You Go at $0.25/MB

 - Small Internet Package that costs $0.19/MB for 100MB

 - Medium Internet Package which costs $0.13/MB for 300MB

 - Large Intenet Package that costs $0.09/MB for 1,000MB